 The BITSEA and the SDQ are used to measure children's socio-emotional problems.
 The BITSEA consists of two sub-domains measured at 24 and 36 months - 'competencies' which measures areas of attention, compliancy, mastery, motivation, pro-social peer relations, empathy, play skills and social relatedness, and 'problems' which measures externalizing and internalizing behavior and dysregulation.
 As shown in Table 3, the program has no impact on competencies at either time point, however there is an impact on problems at 24 months for both the continuous and cutoff scores, with an effect size for the continuous score of 0.24 of a standard deviation.
-In addition, the stepdown family for the cutoff scores also survives adjustment in the non-IPW adjusted results.
+In addition, the stepdown family for the continuous scores survives adjustment for multiple comparisons.
+The stepdown family for the cutoff scores also survives adjustment in the non-IPW adjusted results.